WilsonLe/ngohuan/public/uploads/research-blogs/senior_design.md

 # Senior Design Project: Design of a Rest Area Along the proposed Interstate 69

 This blog is about a group project in the Senior Design Course.
-The author won the Dr. T. S. Wu, which is awarded to the student contributing and excelling the most in the project.
+The author won the Dr. T. S. Wu award, which is dedicated to the student contributing and excelling the most in the project.

 # Project Overview